greenthegarden/homelab/README.md

 ![Homelab application deployment architecture](docs/homelab-application-deployment-architecture.drawio.png "Homelab application deployment architecture")

-[Ansible] is used to automate the configuration of the Linux containers, including the installation of Docker, and deploy the containerised applications.
-The
-Ansible files make up the majority of this repository, which is structured to work with [Semaphore UI][semaphoreui].

 The current iteration of the Homelab hosts the following applications:

 <!-- uses https://gist.github.com/stevecondylios/dcadb4fc73e63f27a3bbcf17e52058bf -->